redpen-cc/redpen-doc/source/configuration.rst

   `invalid-chars`      false         ""            List of invalid symbols
   ==================== ============= ============= ===================================

 Sample: Setting symbols
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-In the following setting, we can see that symbol-table has define 3 symbols.
+In the following setting, we can see that symbols has define 3 symbols.
 First element defines
 exlamation mark as '!'.
 Second element , FULL_STOP defines period as "." and in addition the sybmol need space
 after the period.
 Third element defines comma as ',' and also define invalid symbols '、' and '，'.
 Here invalid
 symbols represents the variations of the target symbol.
 For example, In japanese FULL_STOP can be not only '.'